The Sin Offering for the Anointed Priest

 When priestly sin defiles the covenant community, God provides a sin offering that restores purity through sacrificial mediation.

-4 He shall bring the bull to the door of the Tent of Meeting before Yahweh; and he shall lay his hand on the head of the bull, and kill the bull before Yahweh.
+4 He must bring the bull to the entrance to the Tent of Meeting before the LORD, lay his hand on the bull’s head, and slaughter it before the LORD.

-5 The anointed priest shall take some of the blood of the bull, and bring it to the Tent of Meeting.
+5 Then the anointed priest shall take some of the bull’s blood and bring it into the Tent of Meeting.

-6 The priest shall dip his finger in the blood, and sprinkle some of the blood seven times before Yahweh, before the veil of the sanctuary.
+6 The priest is to dip his finger in the blood and sprinkle some of it seven times before the LORD, in front of the veil of the sanctuary.

-7 The priest shall put some of the blood on the horns of the altar of sweet incense before Yahweh, which is in the Tent of Meeting; and he shall pour out the rest of the blood of the bull at the base of the altar of burnt offering, which is at the door of the Tent of Meeting.
+7 The priest must then put some of the blood on the horns of the altar of fragrant incense that is before the LORD in the Tent of Meeting.
+And he is to pour out the rest of the bull’s blood at the base of the altar of burnt offering at the entrance to the Tent of Meeting.

-8 He shall take all the fat of the bull of the sin offering from it: the fat that covers the innards, and all the fat that is on the innards,
+8 Then he shall remove all the fat from the bull of the sin offering—the fat that covers the entrails, all the fat that is on them,

-10 as it is removed from the bull of the sacrifice of peace offerings.
-The priest shall burn them on the altar of burnt offering.
+10 just as the fat is removed from the ox of the peace offering.
+Then the priest shall burn them on the altar of burnt offering.

-12 —all the rest of the bull—outside of the camp to a clean place where the ashes are poured out, and burn it on wood with fire.
-It shall be burned where the ashes are poured out.
+12 all the rest of the bull—he must take outside the camp to a ceremonially clean place where the ashes are poured out, and there he must burn it on a wood fire on the ash heap.

 When priestly sin defiles the covenant community, God provides a sin offering that restores purity through sacrificial mediation.